Excision-Mail/excision-mail.bsd.ac/README.md

 ### Create static webpages

-Create the static webpages in the `public` directory
+Create the static webpages in the `excision-mail.github.io` directory
 ```
 hugo -D
 ```